Compliance Risk Management Program: A Healthcare Operator’s Build Guide

 - Effective training and education.
 Track who took what, when, and on which version of the policy.
 The training matrix has to survive a DOJ subpoena, not just an HR audit.

 - Effective lines of communication.
 Anonymous reporting.
 A grievance pathway patients can actually find.
-An incident reporting workflow clinicians will actually use because it takes 90 seconds, not nine minutes.
+An incident reporting workflow clinicians will use because it takes 90 seconds, not nine minutes.

 - Enforcement of standards through disciplinary guidelines.
 Consistent, documented, and applied the same to the medical director as to the front desk.